OECD Home › Trade › Publications & Documents

 Publications & Documents

-English, PDF, 1,047kb
+English, PDF, 172kb

-Compared to the third quarter, the value of merchandise exports and imports for the G7 and BRICS countries increased by 1.2% and 1.0%, respectively.
+Merchandise trade growth increased in the major economies during the first quarter of 2013.
+Compared to the fourth quarter of 2012, the value of merchandise imports and exports for the total of G7 and BRICS countries increased by 1.3% and 2.8%, respectively.

 New trade data measured in value-added terms shows that services – such as logistics, design, and transportation - are far more important to global commerce than they appear in traditional calculations of exports and imports.